-[15:18] Jesus is magnified.
-He's made bigger as people grow in maturity.
-As they grow.
-But also Jesus is magnified as people turn to him for the very first time as he continues to do ministry in that area.
+Jesus is magnified.
+He's made bigger as people grow in maturity, as they grow.
+But also Jesus is magnified as people turn to him for the very first time, as he continues to do ministry in that area, trusting in his death in their place.

-Trusting in his death in their place.
-God through Paul brings about that magnifying effect.
-To live is Christ.
-And to die is good.
+God, through Paul, brings about that magnifying effect.
+To live is Christ, and to die is gain.
 In life or in death, he will magnify Jesus.

 The question we must ask, if we're not magnifying Jesus in our death yet, which we're all sat here, is how are we magnifying Jesus with our lives?

-Some of you know I used to be a nurse down in London.
-And I remember having this thought.
+[16:01] Some of you know I used to be a nurse down in London.
+I remember having this thought.
 I worked in a ward called T9, which was infectious diseases, and they changed a little bit.